nrdzh22/cake-shop/README.md

 ## 🎂 Overview

-This project is a fully functional e-commerce website for a cake shop, built using **Java** with **Spring Boot** for the backend and **Thymeleaf** for the frontend.
-The application allows users to browse various cake products, add them to a shopping cart, and proceed to checkout.
-It also includes features for customer reviews and order management, making it a comprehensive online shopping experience.
+This project is an e-commerce website for a cake shop, built using **Java** with **Spring Boot** for the backend and **Thymeleaf** for the frontend.
+The application allows users to browse various cake products, add them to a shopping cart and proceed to checkout.
+It also includes features for customer to view shop review and order management, making it a comprehensive online shopping experience.

 ---